 As I work a lot with speech in audio post I wanted a room with at RT60 of around 0.25 seconds across each band.
 So you can see by choosing different products and solutions and plugging them into the spreadsheet I could instantly see the impact on the RT60 values for the different bands.
 The Acoustic Project Company has a similar calculator on their site.

-I built a Helmholtz Resonator and positioned it on my back wall, (see the picture at the top of this story) having designed it to handle some of the higher resonances in the room.
+I built a Helmholtz Resonator and positioned it on my back wall, (see the picture above) having designed it to handle some of the higher resonances in the room.
 Behind my monitors I adopted a two pronged approach.
 I built panel absorbers again to handle the lower room resonances and then covered them with acoustic foam tiles, checking all the time with my calculator that I wasn't putting too much in and over dampening the higher frequencies.

-It is also very important that the room is acoustically symmetrical so because the left wall had a large window with reflective glass, i didn't add any absorption to the left wall
+It is also very important that the room is acoustically symmetrical so because the left wall had a large window with reflective glass, i didn't add any absorption to the right hand wall.

 Racks & Cupboards